koronkowy/koronkowy/README.md

 -   [Security BSides](http://www.securitybsides.com/) - [BSides PDX](https://bsidespdx.org/): Previously organizer who wore many hats in this organization, 2018-2021.
 Lead sponsorship to a level of growth of $100,000+ in sponsorship contributions, built countless relationships new and old with vendors.
 Sat on the board of directors from 2019-2021, ran for election and ran for chairman seat.
 There are few parts of this conference that I didn’t have my hands in.

+-   [SeaGL (Seattle GNU/Linux conference)](https://seagl.org/): In 2021 I helped out the fantastic Seattle [FLOSS (free/libre/open source software)](https://en.wikipedia.org/wiki/Free_and_open-source_software#FLOSS) conference.
+I served the org as the volunteer coordination committee co-chair and code of conduct co-chair.
+I also participated in or sat in on the programming, finance, partnerships, and tech committees.
+During the conference I managed a team of speaker wranglers, troubleshooted live streams run by Streamyard and Restream, helped with the custom Element based Matrix server hosting the conference’s chat platform, assisted speakers/attendees/sponsors with any help requests, and moderated channels throughout the conference.
+For 2022, I am taking a break from organizing as I spin up on my new job at [GreyNoise, Intelligence](https://www.greynoise.io/).

 -   [HackBoat](https://hackboat.org/): Conference organizer including help found the initial conference, social media, speaker organization and assistance.
 Event on hold due to COVID-19, but we will return as soon as it is safe.

 -   [HellaConf](https://www.youtube.com/playlist?list=PLb47HxNiZ8g8JN1zvoI2zwy-zdey3nBf9): Appsec conference held by the folks behind [HellaSecure](https://www.hella-secure.com/).
 I provided support during the virtual conference for information on speakers in chat as well as moderation for chat.

 -   [DEF CON® Hacking Conference](https://defcon.org/): I have attended DEF CON for the years of [DC20](https://defcon.org/html/defcon-20/dc-20-index.html), [DC21](https://defcon.org/html/defcon-21/dc-21-index.html), [DC24](https://defcon.org/html/defcon-24/dc-24-index.html), [DC26](https://defcon.org/html/defcon-26/dc-26-index.html), [DC27](https://defcon.org/html/defcon-27/dc-27-index.html), [DC28](https://defcon.org/html/defcon-28/dc-28-index.html), [DC29](https://defcon.org/html/defcon-29/dc-29-speakers.html).
 Often sponsored by companies, I have also attended as a scholarship recipient from the [Women in Security and Privacy (WISP) org](https://www.wisporg.com/).
 You can find me here helping host parties for Atredis Partners or getting up to shenanigans like buying the [Car Hacking Village](https://www.carhackingvillage.com/) Chang Li Tiny car at DC29.
+I will be attending DC30.

 -   [AppSecUSA 2018](https://2018.appsecusa.org/): In San Jose, I was awarded the [OWASP Bay Area](https://owasp.org/www-chapter-bay-area/) Diversity Sponsorship to AppSecUSA 2018.
 This fantastic conference on Application Security is to this date one of the best conferences I have been privileged to attend.

 -   [The Diana Initiative (TDI)](https://www.dianainitiative.org/): Volunteer as a community manager and InfoBooth volunteer for the 2020 TDI conference including learning how to spot and report abuse, troubleshoot the [Hopin](https://hopin.com/) platform, and more.

--   [ToorCon](https://toorcon.net/) / [ToorCamp](https://toorcamp.toorcon.net/): Attended Toorcon in 2021, with sitting seat for Toorcamp the next time it happens.
+-   [ToorCon](https://toorcon.net/) / [ToorCamp](https://toorcamp.toorcon.net/): Attended Toorcon in 2021.
 This conference is fantastic at making opportunities for genuine connection to happen and brings fantastic speakers yearly to San Diego.
+One day I will make it out to ToorCamp.

 -   [Hushcon](https://hushcon.com/): Attended Hushcon West in 2019, and from here on out.
 This is a premier security conference with hush rules on all talks that happen.
-I will be attending Hushcon East: in 2022.
+Attended Hudhcon East in 2022, and plan to attend Hushcon West again in 2022.

--   [Security BSides](http://www.securitybsides.com/) - [BSides Las Vegas](https://www.bsideslv.org/) 2019: As a BSides organizer I attended BSides Las Vegas in 2019 which is a fantastic Security BSides but also there’s a meetup within this conference where BSides organizers from all over share knowledge.
+-   [Security BSides](http://www.securitybsides.com/) - [BSides Las Vegas](https://www.bsideslv.org/): As a BSides organizer I attended BSides Las Vegas in 2019 which is a fantastic Security BSides but also there’s a meetup within this conference where BSides organizers from all over share knowledge.
+I plan to attend BSLV 2022

 -   [Security BSides](http://www.securitybsides.com/) - BSides Boise 2019: I had the pleasure of visiting BSides Boise in 2019, a conference in Idaho that blends several regions of Idaho into one conference.
 This is now called [BSides Idaho](https://www.bsidesidaho.org/).

 -   [Shmoocon](https://www.shmoocon.org/): Attendee in 2022, an exclusive security conference located in Washington, D.C.

+-   [Splunk .conf](https://conf.splunk.com/) 2022: Attendeed as a booth attendee for GreyNoise, Intelligence.
+You’ll probably see me attending booths at Splunk .conf in the future!

 -   [Eyebeam](https://www.eyebeam.org/events/refiguring-the-future-conference/): Attended in 2021, a conference that combines tech folks, artists, scholars and more in an attempt to refigure the future into a better world.